 I like removing friction, not building speed bumps.
 I create bumpers, not shackles.

 When you need to align your team(s) to deliver on your organization's vision, I will:

 ask questions to understand your goal(s).

-- suggest ideas and flag potential issues.
+propose ideas and flag any potential issues.

-- plan and create a practical schedule for the work.
+plan and create a practical schedule for the work.

 Noun Project – Guided the team to launch a site redesign, API build, and premium accounts.
 Advised on community outreach for the transition, including emails, blog posts, and Vine and Instagram posts.